rubatopy/rubato/docs/source/api.rst

 Physics
 *******

-These two classes (Engine and Manifold) are the two classes that control most of the physics.
-You shouldn't actually need to every use these as they are automatically used in RigidBody.
-They are just here for reference.
+The Engine and Manifold classes comprise Rubato's collision engine.
+Collision and overlap tests inside groups are automatically handled by Rubato, so these classes are here mainly for reference.

+In general, it is recommended that you define callback functions for Hitbox objects instead of calling Engine functions yourself.

 .. _engine: